Do you want a travel money card that lets you load multiple currencies at the same time? Find out about your options with CommBank here.

 What happens if I lose my card?

-These cards come with a backup in the case the first card is lost or stolen.
-If you lose your primary card, contact CBA on (61+) 1300 660 700 (open 24 hours a day 7 days a week) and they will block the lost or stolen card and activate the backup card, you can continue to use the backup card as normal.
+Your Travel Money Card comes with a backup card in the case the first one is lost or stolen.
+If you lose your primary card, contact CommBank on (61+) 1300 660 700 (open 24 hours a day 7 days a week).
+The lost or stolen card will then be blocked, and the backup card activated so you still have access to your funds.

-If both cards are lost or stolen, you can arrange for replacement cards to be sent out to you.
+If both cards are lost or stolen, you can arrange for replacement cards to be sent o you.
 There is a fee of $15 when you request that replacement cards be issued.
 This is debited from the funds in your account.
 Provided that you have not changed the default currency order, the currency which is highest in the currency order will be debited when you order a replacement card.
-You can also access the cash in your account through the MasterCard Emergency Cash Advance program.
+If you desperately need funds, you can also access an emergency cash advance for no extra fee.